When most people hear about TMJ disorders, they think of jaw pain or clicking, but the impact of these issues often extends far beyond the jaw itself.

 Common shared symptoms include:

-At Complete Health Dentistry of Park Ridge, we conduct detailed evaluations to determine whether these symptoms stem from jaw dysfunction, poor posture, or both.
+At Complete Health Dentistry of Park Ridge, we conduct detailed evaluations to determine whether these symptoms stem from jaw dysfunction, poor posture, or both so we can recommend the most appropriate TMJ treatment for long-term relief.

 The Whole-Body Impact of a Misaligned Jaw